Possession of a Firearm or Ammo while subject to a Restraining Order: Fort Lauderdale Criminal Defense Attorney to Fight your South Florida Charge

 Crimes for gun possession can get pretty serious, very quickly.

 A person who violates any part of the Florida Statute for Possession of a firearm or ammo while subject to a restraining order will be charged with a first-degree misdemeanor.
-A first-degree misdemeanor carries consequences of up to one year in jail and fines of up to $1,000.
+A first-degree misdemeanor carries consequences of up to 1 year in jail and fines of up to $1,000.

 Florida law prohibits individuals from being in actual or constructive possession of a firearm when you are under a restraining order.